cadentcom/pico-wp-block-theme/readme.txt

 == Description ==

-Pico theme is a wordpress block theme
+Pico WP Block is a lightweight WordPress block theme optimized for performance and accessibility

 == Changelog ==